Our beautiful son, Riaan, was diagnosed with a fatal neurodegenerative disease called Cockayne Syndrome.

 Cockayne Syndrome is a complex multi-system disorder representing a failure in DNA transcription and repair.

 The disease has a relentless and vicious pathogenesis, causing neurodegeneration, vision and hearing loss, global developmental delays, growth failures, ataxia, and tremors.
 It is also ultra-rare, impacting a few hundred children and adults worldwide.
-Children with Cockayne Syndrome tend to die from respiratory ailments and/or kidney failure.
+Children with Cockayne syndrome tend to die from respiratory ailments and/or kidney failure.
 There are no known treatments or therapies.

 Our Scientific Advisory Board